This post may contain affiliate links. Please read our disclosure policy.

 - 2 cups (packed) fresh baby spinach

 - Cut the chicken in half lengthwise so you have 4 thinner pieces.
-Sprinkle the chicken with the garlic powder and salt & pepper (on both sides).
+Sprinkle the chicken with the garlic powder and salt & pepper.
 Coat each piece in flour.

 - Heat the olive oil and 1 tablespoon of the butter in a deep skillet over medium-high heat.
 Once the pan is hot, add the chicken and cook for 4-5 minutes/side until lightly golden.
 Transfer chicken to a plate.